Bedminster, Bristol: History

 Bedminster was once a small town in Somerset.
 The town's origins seem to be Roman, centred on the present East Street and West Street.
 Finds here have been interpreted as an enclosed rural farmstead, dating between the 2nd and 4th centuries, but with possible Iron Age origins.
+Excavations on the former Mail Marketing International site, West Street, revealed multi-period activity, but with the excavator believing that for the Romano-British period, the archaeological evidence suggested "a rural agricultural settlement encompassing the wider West Street area, with a series of large fields and enclosures extending alongside the reputed minor Roman road atop the ridge".

-The river Malago, which runs through Bedminster to join the Avon, was an early Christian place for baptisms—the old word for which, beydd, may be the origin of Bedminster's name.
+The river Malago runs through Bedminster to join the Avon, but there is no evidence whatsoever to support the suggestion that it was an early Christian place for baptisms.
+Historian Anton Bantock proposed that Bedminster's name might derive from a Brittonic word for baptism, beydd.
+However, academic research linguist Richard Coates disputes this toponymy, stating "the Welsh for 'baptism' is bedydd; this word never even appears in Welsh placenames and it cannot be the source of the medieval spellings of Bedminster".

-Substantial Roman remains have also been found at Bedminster Down, including plaster, tesserae (hence mosaic floors), sandstone roof tiles, coins and pottery, hence the site is thought to be a Roman villa occupied by the Romano-British.
+Substantial Roman remains have also been found at Bedminster Down, including plaster, tesserae (indicating mosaic floors), sandstone roof tiles, coins and pottery.
+The site is thought to be a Romano-British villa, but its exact nature is very poorly known and despite fieldwork by the University of Bristol Speleological Society in the mid-1920s, it seems never to have been properly recorded prior to being subsumed within housing in the inter-war period.
+Indeed even its exact position now appears to be problematic, although the Bristol Historic Environment Record (reference 1731M) places it at a location towards the north-eastern end of Brunel Road.

 By the late Anglo-Saxon period Bedminster was a manor held by King Edward the Confessor in the 11th century, and in the Domesday Book of 1086 was still in royal hands.
 The Royal Manor of Bedminster comprised all the land south of the Avon, from the Avon Gorge to Brislington, and in the Domesday Book had 25 villeins, 3 slaves and 27 smallholders.
 In 1154 it was given to the Lords of Berkeley, who kept it for 300 years.
 In 1605 it was purchased by the Smyth family of Ashton Court who remained the Lords of the Manor until the 19th century.